 Explore the Cultural Significance

 Talk to people from the country represented by the flag to learn about their personal connections to it.
-Attend cultural events and festivals where the flag is displayed to observe how it is used and celebrated.
+Now, attend cultural events and festivals where the flag is displayed to observe how it is used and celebrated.
 Read literature and watch films from the country to gain a deeper understanding of its cultural identity.

 Analyze the Design Elements